 Body wave is a loose curl that is not too straight but not too curly.
 The curls flow together in one piece nice and smooth.

 Loose wave extensions are very similar to body wave except for the offer a more loose curl.
 Unlike body wave, loose waves don't flow in one piece.

 The deep wave texture offers a smooth flowing wave with a tighter curl.
 They are not too wavy or not too curly, they are right in between.

 Spanish wave offers you the texture of hair from Latin America.
 A nice loose curl that looks beautiful when wet.

 This is the standard curl look for virgin hair.
 Curly textured hair is reminiscent of the curls that you create with a curling iron.

-Kinky straight offers a light crinkled look that looks like you braided your hair, took it out and combed it.
+Kinky straight offers a lightly crinkled look that looks like you braided your hair, took it out, and combed it.
 For those who want to go kinky but want more of a wave than a curl, this is ideal for you.

 The Hair Extension Business

 Did you know that almost every female celebrity you see is sporting some extensions or ‘piece?